Manuscript Preparation

 Genes

-The genes cited in the text should be in italics and if available the GenBank accession number.
-All transcriptome or genomic data should report the NCBI repository number.
+Genes cited in the text should be in italics, and if available, the GenBank accession number should be provided.
+All transcriptome or genomic data should include the NCBI repository number.

 Manuscript submission